codechef-org/the-learning-app/README.md

 Each method will have a name and a system prompt associated with it.
 I will use these methods to learn various topics and figure out what works best for me.

 After any of the learning methods is clicked, a chat interface will open.
-I will be chatting with an AI model like Gemini 2.5 Pro or Open AI O3 with a preconfigured system prompt.
+I will be chatting with an AI model like Gemini 2.5 Pro with a preconfigured system prompt.

 The chat will go on as defined in the system prompt.